caspergrl/GT-UX-UI-Dec2022-June2023/20-week/02-lesson.md

 Next, you'll demo how to customize the jumbotron component.

-## 8. Instructor Do: UI Elements: Jumbotrons (5 min)
+## SLIDE 30
 A **jumbotron **indicates a big box for calling extra attention to some special content or information.

-Students will also learn how to responsively set heights of elements that calculate based on the height of the viewport window.

-As you give the demo, encourage students to think about how these components can be altered in a more professional-looking, user-centered fashion.
+## SLIDE 31
 Inside a jumbotron, you can put nearly any valid HTML—including other Bootstrap elements/classes.

-> :key: **Key Tech Note:** Jumbotrons are highly customizable and are used to focus users on a specific CTA (the most important one).
+They are highly customizable and are used to focus users on a specific CTA (the most important one).
 Being able to use ANY markdown in a jumbotron makes customizing the message you send very open!

-**Say:** Let's make our jumbotron more appealing and teach our students some more CSS tricks along the way.
+## SLIDES 32-34
+Review

+## SLIDE 35
 ## 9. Instructor Do:  Customize Our Jumbotron!
 Demo (10 min)

-> :globe_with_meridians: Online Recommendation: Navigate away from the slideshow for this demonstration.
-If you shared your entire desktop, make sure to open your files on that shared desktop.
-If you shared a single window, be sure to re-share your screen to capture the appropriate window or desktop.
-Remember to narrate what you are doing during transitions and demonstrations.
-In this instance, you might say:
-“I’m now going to switch from the slideshow to another tab so I can demonstrate jQuery and JavaScript toggles.”

-In this demo, you'll show how to customize a jumbotron component to look like a real hero section, complete with a CTA.
-The key takeaway is that students will be able to take a basic component and turn it into professional-looking work *fast*.

-> :globe_with_meridians: **Online Recommendation:** Since you’ll be sharing your screen for this demonstration, ask students to use the raise hands feature on Zoom to ask questions.
-At a good breaking point, call on a specific student to unmute and ask their question.
-Alternatively, you can ask students to share their questions in the Zoom chat and have the TA provide answers in the chat.

 1. Target the class "jumbotron" for our element with the class jumbotron.

 	The result should look like the following: